 Who We Are

 THIS WAY UP is a registered Christian charity based in Solihull, West Midlands.
 We are a team of trained & supervised Pastoral Mentors who are dedicated to supporting young people who are struggling to cope with feelings of loss experienced as a result of family breakdown or bereavement.
-We also deliver training to school staff and churches/community groups, and lessons about loss to secondary school students.
+We also deliver training to school staff and community/church groups, and lessons about loss and Peer Mentoring to secondary school students.

 Meet the Team

 Cheryl joined THIS WAY UP in 2014 and is passionate about seeing young people develop and thrive.
 She brings a wealth of experience to the role, having previously worked as a teacher in both Primary and Secondary schools; as a Senior Social Worker in both Care Management and Fostering and as an Education Advisor with Birmingham Local Authority’s Looked After Children’s Education Service (LACES).

 Cheryl is the lead contact for all incoming mentoring requests and enquires from schools and other professionals, as well as from churches and others wishing to support and partner with the work of This Way UP.

 She is also the charity’s Designated Safeguarding Lead, provides regular supervision and training to our mentors, and continues to deliver some mentoring.

 Liz joined THIS WAY UP after working as part of the support services of a local secondary school.
 She loves being part of a team that is serving and making a different to its community, and enjoys the variety of work in her role: finance, data, mentor resources, general administrative support for the team, answering the phone and even the cleaning!
 She says even the mundane tasks are enjoyable because it’s all part of furthering the work of THIS WAY UP.